JJZi/web_design_resources/README.md

 If you're only working with sound, here's a great introduction to [soundcloud](http://mashable.com/2013/11/10/soundcloud-beginners-guide/#z_EiCafuK5qY):

-If you're using Vimeo, you'll want to compress your [videos](https://vimeo.com/help/compression ) correctly
+If you're using Vimeo, you'll want to compress your [videos](https://vimeo.com/help/compression ) correctly.

 How do you decide which social [media platforms](https://moz.com/beginners-guide-to-social-media) to use?
-(Melissa keeps trying to Margaret to join Instagram.... hasn't happened yet but she might be coming around)

 11 - [Color Contrast Checker](http://webaim.org/resources/contrastchecker/)